robbyriverside/agencia/docs/agencia.md

 In Agencia, there is only one functional element:  the agent.
 You can call other agents in two
 ways:  directly using Get inside the template, or indirectly using listeners.
 A list of agents, called listeners, that behave like functions (or tools).
-They must have a description so that AI can recognize the pattern and call them.
+Listener agents must have a description so that AI can recognize the pattern and call them.

 The benefit of this approach is that it is an entirely declarative style for building agentic systems.
 An agent behaves as a pure function with side effects only to save (or memoize) facts.